-A student may seek redress for actions taken by any member of the faculty or staff of the Clinical Psychology PhD Program, Division of Psychology, or Department of Psychiatry and Behavioral Sciences by formally presenting a concern to the DCT/DGS.
-The DCT/DGS will review the area of concern, gather information, and render a decision and recommendation.
-If the student wishes to appeal the decision and recommendation of the DCT/DGS, he or she may request that a Review Panel be convened, as described below.
+A student may seek redress for actions taken by any member of the faculty or staff of the Clinical Psychology PhD Program, Division of Psychology, or Department of Psychiatry and Behavioral Sciences by formally presenting a concern to the DCT.
+The DCT will review the area of concern, gather information, and render a decision and recommendation.
+If the student wishes to appeal the decision and recommendation of the DCT, they may request that a Review Panel be convened, as described below.